DATAMATH CALCULATOR MUSEUM

 |Download leaflet:||(US: 0.7 MByte)||Download manual:||(US: 1.7 MByte)|

-TI-1786 was even used as a promotional calculator, view the backside of this
+The TI-1786 was even used as a promotional product, compare the backside of a standard TI-1786 and an ESSO branded calculator.

 A traditional sized calculator with similar dimensions was introduced with the TI-1606.
 A cheaper looking successor of the TI-1786 could be found with the TI-307.